Nerwyn/android-tv-card/README.md

 - Sony BRAVIA
 - Fire TV
 - Roku
+- LG webOS
 - Kodi
+- Unified Remote (PC, Mac, Linux)

 If the user defined general platform is listed above, then any action set to a keyboard action (that has autofill enabled) will inherit it.
 Otherwise it will default to `Android TV`.
-Keyboard support for more platforms can be added if there is a way to do so through their Home Assistant (or possibly community made) integrations.
+Keyboard support for more platforms can be added if there is a way to do so through their Home Assistant (or community made) integrations.

 When you use any keyboard action, a dialog will open that can be typed into.